rpc-ag/rpc-aggregator/README.md

 ```

 ## Short-Term TODO
+- [ ] create issues for tod-do in readme and remove them :)
 - [ ] Implement rate limiting
 - [ ] Implement CORS Policy and api keys
 - [ ] Implement a ping metric fetcher from all providers